ducktyper/OOView.js/README.md

 ```

 ##### @view.action
-The function `action` allows to attach an event to a document or element outside of
+The function `action` allows to define a temporary event.
+Different from the `event`
-the OOView element.
+method, you can assign events to the document or any element in the document.
 To avoid these events to stay in the memory forever, you need
-to make sure you finish the action.
-You can finish an action by return "finish"
+to make sure you define when to finish the action.
+You can finish the action by
-from the assigned function.
+returning the string "finish" from the assigned function.

-A good example of using `action` function is to allow up and down buttons to a number
+A good example of using the `action` feature is to allow editing a number field
-field on focus and blur on finish.
+using up and down buttons.

 ```coffeescript
 class @Score